unraid/docs/docs/unraid-os/getting-started/what-is-unraid.md

   :::tip

   To use hardware virtualization in Unraid, ensure your CPU, chipset, BIOS, and device drivers are compatible.
-A full list of requirements is available <u>here</u>.
+A full list of requirements is available in the [VM setup guide](../../using-unraid-to/create-virtual-machines/overview-and-system-prep.md).
 If your server doesn't meet these requirements, the %%VMs|vm%% menu will be disabled in the Unraid %%WebGUI|web-gui%%.

   :::

 <details>
-    <summary><h4>Benefits of Using Virtual Machines (VMs)</h4></summary>
+    <summary><strong>Benefits of Using Virtual Machines (VMs)</strong> - Click to expand/collapse</summary>

     While Docker containers are popular for Linux-based applications, %%VMs|vm%% enhance the flexibility and efficiency of your Unraid server setup and offer distinct advantages on your Unraid server: